 - A. If the campus is using a central control computer based system, satellite controller must be specified that integrates with this system.
-As of this writing, CSM and Skyline campuses have centralized Toro control systems.
+As of this writing, CSM and Skyline campuses have centralized Toro Sentinel control systems.
 Cañada does not have a centralized system. - 1.
 CSM and Skyline groundskeepers prefer Toro controllers - 2.
-Cañada groundskeepers prefer Irritrol controllers - B. Irrigation controller should be connected to real-time weather or ET data. - C. Irrigation control and scheduling should be based on plant type, time of year and weather. - D. Locate controller so that it is shielded from public view but easily accessed for maintenance and operations.
+Cañada groundskeepers prefer Irritrol controllers - B. Irrigation controller should be connected to real-time weather or ET data.
+On-site ET data and/or weather based control devices are acceptable with written approval from SMCCCD Project Manager. - C. Irrigation control and scheduling should be based on plant type, time of year and weather. - D. Locate controller so that it is shielded from public view but easily accessed for maintenance and operations.
 Wall mount or pedestal is acceptable depending on design conditions. - E. Confirm acceptable controller location with District Project Manager. - 1.
 Indicate size of controller, enclosure and pad, if applicable, on Design Development and subsequent drawings. - F. The Contractor is responsible for programming the controller and adjusting the watering schedule from the completion of installation (system) to the end of their maintenance period.